 Daniel 2:10-11 The Chaldeans answered the king, and said, “There is not a man on earth who can tell the king’s matter; therefore no king, lord, or ruler has ever asked such things of any magician, astrologer, or Chaldean.
 It is a difficult thing that the king requests, and there is no other who can tell it to the king except the gods, whose dwelling is not with flesh.”

-Was not that interesting - the conclusion that they came to?
+Was not that interesting—the conclusion that they came to?
 These astrologers said no one can reveal it to the king except the gods.
-But there was one true God who does reveal Himself to man, who would later say to Amos, in Amos 3 in verse 7:
+But there was one true God who does reveal Himself to man, who would later say to Amos,

 Amos 3:7 Surely the Lord God does nothing, unless He reveals His secret to His servants the prophets.

-In this case, God would reveal what He was about to do, through Daniel, and the stage was set for the first great revelation to Nebuchadnezzar of the reality, wisdom, and power of the one true God.
-Throughout biblical history you find occasions when God exposed the foolishness of the world and the deceptiveness of Satan.
+In this case, God would reveal what He was about to do through Daniel, and the stage was set for the first great revelation to Nebuchadnezzar of the reality, wisdom, and power of the one true God.
+Throughout biblical history, you find occasions when God exposed the foolishness of the world and the deceptiveness of Satan.
 Moses and Aaron defeated the magicians of Pharaoh and the gods of Egypt; Elijah, on Mount Carmel, exposed the deception of Baal worship; and then there was Jeremiah who confronted the false prophet Hananiah and revealed his wickedness; and later there was Paul who exposed the deception of Bar-Jesus the sorcerer.
 But it was Jesus who by His life, teaching, and sacrificial death declared the wisdom of this world to be foolishness with God, and that includes all its myths and uses of religions.
-The statement of the advisors, in Daniel 2 verses 10 and 11, wipes out astrology and other forms of human prophecy.
-Out of their own mouths they condemned their own practices.
+The statement of the advisors, in Daniel 2:10-11, wipes out astrology and other forms of human prophecy.
+Out of their own mouths, they condemned their own practices.